 Hotel accommodation as described below; breakfasts; 2 lunches and 4 dinners with wine, water, coffee; travel by private coach; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Padstow Harbour Hotel, Padstow: Recently renovated Victorian hotel with contemporary décor and excellent views of the estuary.
 The Greenbank Hotel, Falmouth: a comfortable family-run 4-star hotel overlooking Falmouth harbour.
-Carbis Bay Hotel & Estate.
-A historic hotel with views across its private beach, Carbis Bay, it is a short scenic train journey to St Ives.
+St Ives Harbour Hotel.
+A historic hotel with views across the seafront.
 Single rooms are doubles for sole use.